-The difference between Cow and Cattle is that cattle is simply the broad spectrum plural without regard to sex whereas cows refer only and strictly to mature female bovine who’s had a calf.
+The difference between Cow and Cattle is that cattle is the broad spectrum plural without regard to sex whereas cows refer strictly to mature female bovine who’s had a calf.

 So why do we often confuse cows with cattle?
 Perhaps it’s due to a number of different classifications for what seems to all be the very same thing – cattle, at least at the first glance.
 Keep on reading to find out why all cows are cattle and why all cattle are not cows.

 But what is a cow in its terminology?

 Quite simply, a cow is only and strictly a female.
 However, not every cow is a cow, meaning, only female bovine cows who’ve given birth are called cows, whilst female cows who haven’t had a calf just yet are called heifers.
 The calf is a young bovine animal, either female or male.

 Furthermore, a grown male cow is called a bull, whilst a young male cow is called a bull calf.

 Bovine comes from the Latin word Bos meaning “cow” or originally “ox”.
 Bovine includes a diverse group of animals ranging from domestic cattle, bison, African buffalo, to the four-horned and spiral-horned antelopes.

 Benefits of Cows

 The most important and obvious benefit of cows is that cows give us milk.
 It’s hard to imagine our lives without milk as cows have become an essential source of milk for mankind.

 - Improves immunity by increasing the amount of antioxidant activity and decreasing inflammation